 In August 2018, the FASB issued updated accounting guidance on accounting for cloud computing arrangements.
 The updated guidance requires entities that are customers in cloud computing arrangements to defer implementation costs if they would be capitalized by the entity in software licensing arrangements under the internal-use software guidance.
 The guidance may be applied retrospectively or prospectively to implementation costs incurred after the date of adoption.
 The updated accounting guidance is effective for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
-The Company is evaluating the requirements of the updated guidance to determine the impact of adoption.
+Upon adoption, we do not believe the new guidance will have an impact on our consolidated financial statements.